hetya/Rainfall/level9/resources/README.md

 So we know that we will need an offset of 108 bytes to overwrite `b`

 So what are we going to do :
-In the return of main has a double dereferenced call of `b->operator+` because of how vtables works.
+In the return of main has a double dereferenced call ( `b->operator+`) because of how virtual function and vtables works.
 Since we can write on `b` with `a` we will have to put an address pointing to another address pointing to our shellcode